reduxjs/redux/docs/tutorials/quick-start/quick-start-part-5.md

 - Each of those action types usually has a corresponding action creator function
 - A thunk has to be written that dispatches the correct actions in the right sequence

-`createAsyncThunk` abstracts this pattern by generating the action types and action creators, and generating a thunk that dispatches those actions.
+`createAsyncThunk` abstracts this pattern by generating the action types and action creators, and generating a thunk that dispatches those actions automatically.
+You provide a callback function that makes the async call and returns a Promise with the result.

 </DetailedExplanation>